biyectiva/create-barebone-app/templates/default/README-template.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:1234](http://localhost:1234) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
+You can start editing the page by modifying `App.tsx`.
 The page auto-updates as you edit the file.